 So you want to know about variable annuities?
 Here’s everything you ever wanted to know, and maybe a little more.

 Annuities are policies issued by insurance companies.
-They pay a regular guaranteed income for life or a period of years.
-You buy an annuity policy by making a single payment or a series of payments.
+They pay a regular income for life or for a period of years.
+You buy a variable annuity policy by making a single payment or a series of payments.
+Variable annuities are either deferred or immediate.

 Owners, Annuitants, and Beneficiaries